 What is ‘abuse’?

-Abuse is the harming of a person usually by someone who is in a position of power, trust or authority over them, or who may be perceived by that person to be in a position of power, trust or authority over them; for example by a Friend, Mitra or Order member who is helping to run Ipswich Buddhist Centre activities those newer to such activities.
-The harm may be physical, psychological or emotional, or it may exploit the vulnerability of the victim in more subtle ways.
+‘Abuse’ is not a legal term, but covers a number of ways in which a person may be deliberately harmed (legally or illegally), usually by someone who is in a position of power, trust or authority over them, or who may be perceived by that person to be in a position of power, trust or authority over them; for example by a Friend, Mitra or Order member who is helping to run Ipswich Buddhist Centre activities for those newer to such activities.
+The harm may be physical, psychological or emotional, or it may exploit the vulnerability of the person in more subtle ways.

 Types of abuse

 See Appendix 2.

 If you have a concern

 All allegations or suspicions should be taken seriously and reported to one of our Safeguarding officers: Ariyanivata (firstname.lastname@example.org) or Carumani (email@example.com)

 What we will do if an adult alleges abuse

 - listen patiently.